 For example, Boston Fire Department has come under fire recently due to this issue.
-People complained that the vast majority of BFD is white males, so naturally before looking into any facts about why that might be, people started bitching about it.
-Instead of using logical thought and saying things like, “Gee, there are a lot of white males in Massachusetts that want to be firefighters.
-It is clearly the most popular race and gender combination that applies for this job, and the numbers properly reflect that”.
-But rather than accept things like “facts” that get in their way of thinking, they just cry racism instead.
+People complained that the vast majority of BFD is white males, which I’d like to acknowledge is true.
+But why is that true?
+Well before looking into any facts about why that might be the case, people just started bitching about it and didn’t think about it.
+Instead of putting their thinking caps on for a second and saying things like, “Gee, there are a lot of white males in Massachusetts that want to be firefighters.
+It is clearly the most popular race and gender combination that applies for this job, and the numbers properly reflect that.
+Makes perfect sense to me.
+Nothing wrong with that”.
+But rather than accept facts like that or any other racial statistics of who usually applies to be a firefighter, they just cry about racism instead.

-The truth is that anybody that isn’t a white male who takes the civil service test can dance their way into any civil service position they want to, and anybody that lives in MA knows this is true.
-I had a buddy of mine (White guy) score a 98% on the police exam and he still didn’t make it onto BPD.
-Want to know who did make it onto BPD?
-People that scored much lower than a 98% but just happen to be a different race or gender than my friend was.
+The truth is that anybody that isn’t a white male can take the civil service test in Massachusetts and dance their way into any civil service position they want to, and anybody that lives here knows this is true.
+I had a buddy of mine (White guy) score a 98% on the police exam, and he still didn’t make it onto Boston police?.
+Want to know who did make it onto Boston police?
+People that scored much lower than a 98%, but just happen to be a different race or gender than my friend was.
 How is that fair?
 Better yet, how is that smart?
-Ah yes, let’s get more less qualified people to do a physically demanding and potentially life or death job just so we can say we have a more diverse department.
-Bull fucking shit.
-The most qualified candidates should get the job.
-I don’t care what your race, gender, sexual orientation, whatever is.
-There is no logical reason why a less qualified person deserves something over a more qualified candidate simply because of things they can’t change like race or gender (Well I guess you can change the last one now because people have lost their fucking minds).
-Harvard University has also come under fire for proven discrimination against Asian students during the admissions process.
-I include this because a lot of people think that this is just unfair to white people and that’s why I’m so angry about it, but there’s another example of just how absurd and unfair this stuff is.
-It should be, “May the best man win”, and fuck choosing who wins based on what boxes they checked on their application.
+“Ah yes, let’s get a bunch of less qualified people to do a physically demanding and potentially life-or-death job just so we can be woke and brag about what a diverse department we have”.
+That is basically what decisions like this boil down to, and it’s madness.

 PS: While I was filling out applications, I kept contemplating saying I was a Native American transgender woman in the spirit of 2019.
 Who are they to say that I’m not?
 Apparently you can just identify as whatever now, and if anybody disagrees, I can sue them.
 It 100% would have increased my odds of getting a job.
 Win win, but I pussed out and decided to be honest and admit I’m just another boring white guy.